InstallTheGroove/InstallTheGroove/README.md

 ### What's in here?
 Right now, just a simple kickstart file.
 It is VERY bare-bones, and designed to be used with a minimal F21 bootable ISO and a single *mkisofs* command.
 This requires a network connection for installing packages.
 As the project progresses, the base packages will all be on the livecd, negating the need for internet.
 The process will also be documented here.

+You can download a pre-built iso here: `http://teknolust.org/static/InstallTheGroove.iso`

 ### How do I use this?

 You'll want some sort of a Linux environment.
 It doesn't need to be Fedora 21, these directions are distro-agnostic.
 It involves downloading the Fedora 21 Server bootable ISO, and the "stage2" squashfs.